 Timchenko’s activities in the energy sector have been directly linked to Putin.
 Putin has investments in Gunvor and may have access to Gunvor funds.

 - Timchenko allegedly sold his stake in Gunvor just before the State Department levied sanctions in March 2014.
-But Gunvor didn’t actually sever all financial ties until June 2016.
+But Gunvor didn’t actually sever all financial ties with Timchenko until June 2016.
 And besides, Timchenko sold his Gunvor stake to his longtime business partner and co-CEO, an expatriate Swedish billionaire named Torbjörn Törnqvist—who, incidentally, may have gotten Gunvor involved in a Belarusian oil smuggling scheme.
 So it was never really clear when, or whether, Timchenko truly extricated himself from his former business.

 OK, that’s the background.
 So here’s where West Coast coal exports come into play: